-The Kontakt version of Adam Monroe's Upright Piano is cross-platform, and is maintained by Native Instruments, all the programming and effects being done through them.
-Some simple scripting is done by us.
-The Kontakt version requires the FULL version of Kontakt 5 or later.
-You can use the (free) player version to "demo" the instrument, but it will time-out after 15 minutes.
-The VST and Audio Unit versions are another beast entirely, and the programming falls entirely on AdamMonroeMusic.
-Our goal in any sample library that is also a VSTi (virtual instrument) or audio unit is to attempt to match the performance of the Kontakt Player.
-With this library, we feel like we have done just that.
+The Kontakt version of Adam Monroe's Upright Piano is now depreciated (1.16.2020).
+The VST, Audio Unit, and AAX versions are programmed entirely by Adam Monroe Music.
+The goal in any sample library that is also a VSTi (virtual instrument), audio unit, or aax plugin is to attempt to match the performance of the Kontakt Player.
+With this library, we feel we have done just that.

 Audio engineering is a large part of creating a VST, but the sounds of this upright piano have barely been processed.
 Slight eq tweaks were done here and there done in order to balance-out the microphone positions.
 The samples were de-noised.